CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Data Source

  The provenance or type of Event Data.
-Data Sources include Wikipedia, Mendeley, Crossref, DataCite etc. A source is different to an agent, which is a piece of software that fetches data for a particular Data Source.
+Data Sources include Wikipedia, Crossref, DataCite etc. A source is different to an agent, which is a piece of software that fetches data for a particular Data Source.

 ### Event UUID